EZPOG Planogram Software

 - Then, click on the trash can icon.

-Clicking on the View Reports button will call up a dialog box for you to make your report selection.
+- Clicking on the Tools Menu dropdown and selecting Report Options will call up a dialog box for you to make your report selection.

 First, select your Section.
 Next, change the Name field in your Action Panel properties window to create the Heading as you would like it to appear.
 This Heading will show when you print your planogram.

-First, update your product library by importing an updated product attribute template.
-Next, open your POG and click into the Input Form button on the toolbar; click on the Product Data tab; and, then, click Update From Library.
-This replaces all product data in your POG with the newly-updated data in your master library [i.e., it will update any new descriptions, dimensions, etc.]
+- First, update your product library by importing an updated product attribute template.
+Next, open your Planogram and click the Settings Menu dropdown and select Planogram Settings.
+Select the Product Data Tab and click Reset All Position Data to Workgroup.
+This replaces all product data in your Planogram with the newly-updated data in your master library [i.e., it will update any new descriptions, dimensions, etc.]

 If, when you first login, you notice that your *Home* folder file listing appears empty and only loads completely after a short while, then it may be time for some file cleanup.
 Remember: All imported files are first saved to your *Home* folder even if you save them elsewhere; leaving you with two copies.
 You may want to delete some of your older files from your *Home* folder to speed up loading a bit.